-Set out below are selected consolidated income statement figures for the Issuer extracted from the audited consolidated financial statements of the Issuer for the years ended 31 December 2014 and 31 December 2013 and the unaudited financial statements of the Issuer as at, and for the nine months ended 30 September 2015 and the comparable figures of 30 September 2014.
+Set out below are selected consolidated income statement figures for the Issuer extracted from the audited consolidated financial statements of the Issuer for year ended 31 December 2016 (including the restated audited consolidated financial statements of the Issuer for the year ended 31 December 2015) and the unaudited financial statements of the Issuer as at, and for the three months ended 31 March 2017 and the restated comparable figures of 31 March 2016, as presented in the Interim Consolidated Financial Statements as at 31 March 2017.
+For the avoidance of doubt the audited consolidated financial statements of the Issuer for the year ended 31 December 2015, are restated in the audited consolidated financial statements of the Issuer for year ended 31 December 2016.